cBournhonesque/lightyear/NOTES.md

         -> also if we receive action-13 but update-13 gets lost then it's ok, because they are for different components
-           - for each component we still know at which tick we are (important for interpolation/prediction) -> so basically we are as far as the latest actions received
+           - for each component we still know at which tick we are (important for interpolation/prediction) -> so basically we are as far as the latest actions received -> on the SEND side, we also have buffers.
+We buffer updates later than the latest one actions we sent -> lets say C1-insert-13, C1-update-14.
+      - option 4: on the ticks where there are actions, we send actions+updates reliably! on the ticks with no actions, we send updates unreliably.
+        In updates, we include the latest action tick we sent.
+        On the receive side, we buffer updates, and we apply them only after we received the latest action tick we sent.
+        Example:
+        - we send actions-13, updated-17 (with latest actions 13). we receive 17 first, so we buffer it because we haven't received actions-13 yet. we receive actions-13, (containing some updates-13 as well), and then apply 17 from the buffer.
+          Entity is at 17
+        - we send actions-13, updated-17 (with latest actions 13). we receive actions-13 first, so we apply it (entity is at tick 13).
+Then we receive updates-17, we already received the latest actions (13) so we also apply it.
+The entity is at tick 17.
+        - we send actions-13, updates-16(latest-action-13), actions-17, updates-18(latest-action-17)
+          - we receive actions-17, we buffer it (ordered reliable)
+          - we receive updates-18, we buffer it (cuz we wait for actions-17 to have been applied to client world)
+          - we receive updates-16, we buffer it (cuz we wait for actions-13 to have been applied to client world)
+          - we receive actions-13, we apply it. we also apply any buffered actions, so actions 17.
+          - we flush.
+          - we apply updates 16 because actions-13 is reached, and we apply updates-18 cuz actions-17 is reached.
+          - (could we do without the flush, and have updates also insert the component ?)
+          - entity is at tick 18.
+        - we send updates-17 (latest action 12) for C1, updates-18 (latest action 12) for C2.
+Actions 12 has been received first.
+          - we receive update-18 first, we apply it.
+No need to receive updates-17.
+          - that means updates-18 needs to contain ALL CHANGES SINCE ACTIONS-12, not just changes since last sent ?
+          - so updates-18 actually contains changes for BOTH C1 and C2
+          - or, we just apply updates-18 first, and then when we receive u
+        - we could, every 500ms, send all updates as reliable, and between that just send the diff of all components since the reliable state. (delta compression)

     - actions are applied in order. (if we receive actions 14, we buffer them and wait for actions 13.)
       How do we make sure of that?
 For every group, the actions are sent with an id that is incremented in order (1,2,3,4,etc.)
       We wait until we receive the one from the previous id before applying the actions.